Identifying optimal cycles in quantum thermal machines with reinforcement-learning: Results

 Our agent has no prior knowledge of quantum dynamics, nor of thermodynamic cycles: the evolution of the state from $s_i = \hat{\rho}(t)$ to $s_{i+1}=\hat{\rho}(t+\Delta t)$ and the computation of the rewards $r_i$ is performed by the environment.
 We learn the optimal policy employing the soft actor-critic method, which relies on learning also a value function $Q(s,a)$, generalized to a combination of discrete and continuous actions \cite{haarnoja2018_pmlr,haarnoja2018_arxiv_sac,christodoulou2019,delalleau2019}.
+In this approach, the policy function $\pi(a|s)$ plays the role of an ``actor'' that chooses the actions to perform, while the value function $Q(s,a)$ plays the role of a ``critic'' that judges the choices made by the actor, thus providing feedback to improve the actor's behavior.
 Both $\pi(a|s)$ and $Q(s,a)$ are parameterized using fully-connected neural networks with two hidden layers, and they are determined by minimizing the loss functions in Eqs.~(\ref{eq:q_loss}) and (\ref{eq:pi_loss}) in Methods using the ADAM optimization algorithm \cite{kingma2014}.
 The gradient of the loss functions is computed off-policy, over a batch of past experience which is recorded and stored in a replay buffer, using backpropagation (see Methods for details).

-\section{Case Studies}
+\subsection{Case Studies}

 In this section we prove the validity of our RL-based approach by applying it to three different systems, namely a heat engine based on a two-level system, a refrigerator based on a superconducting qubit, and a heat engine based on a quantum harmonic oscillator.
 While the results presented below were obtained performing a single training, in Methods we show that our RL approach reliably converges to solutions with nearly the same performance across multiple trainings.